 NAFTA no Work Permit needed

-When determining whether or not you require a work permit to fulfill your goals in Canada, there are a couple factors to consider.
+When determining whether or not you require a work permit to fulfill your goals in Canada, there are a couple of factors to consider.
 Namely, not all intended work in Canada requires a work permit.
 Below are some examples of work that you do not require a work permit to fulfill in Canada.

 After-sales/lease services include those provided by people repairing and servicing, supervising installers, and setting up and testing commercial or industrial equipment.
-This also applies to people seeking entry to repair or service specialized equipment, purchased or leased outside Canada, provided the service is being performed as part of the original or extended sales agreement, lease/rental agreement, warranty, or service contract.
+This also applies to people seeking entry to repair or service specialized equipment purchased or leased outside Canada, provided the service is being performed as part of the original or extended sales agreement, lease/rental agreement, warranty, or service contract.